cyrill-martin/my-little-fullstack/README.md

    git commit -m "Initial commit"
    ```
 1. Review the basic project files and Directus setup and start developing
-   In the frontend:
-   1. Ctrl + e
-   1. Hover
-   1. Right click for Directus deeplink

 ## Prod Setup